camunda/camunda-docs/docs/components/modeler/bpmn/error-events/error-events.md

 An error must define an `errorCode`.
 The value of this `errorCode` is used to determine which catch event can catch the thrown error.

-For throwing error events, it is possible to define the `errorCode` as an `expression`.
-When the event is reached, the expression is evaluated.
-An error with the result of this expression is thrown.
-If no expression is used the statically defined `errorCode` is used.
+For error throw events, it is possible to define the `errorCode` as [an `expression` or a static value](/components/concepts/expressions/#expressions-vs-static-values).
+If an `errorCode` expression is configured then it will be evaluated once the event is reached, and used to throw the error.

-For catching error events `errorCode` must be a static value.
+For error catch events `errorCode` must be [a static value](/components/concepts/expressions/#expressions-vs-static-values).
 Alternatively an error catch event may omit the error reference all together.
 In this case it catches **all** thrown errors.

 ## Throwing the error